observing/red/README.md

 ## Installation

-As RED is built upon the Redis NoSQL database you will need to have this installed on your system, either acquite it from their git repository:
+As RED is built upon the Redis NoSQL database you will need to have this installed on your system, either aquire it from their git repository:

 ```
 git clone https://github.com/antirez/redis.git